saylorsolutions/binmap/README.md

 * General slice mappers are provided with `Slice`, `LenSlice`, and `DynamicSlice`.
 * Size types with `Size`, which are restricted to any known-size, unsigned integer.
 * Strings, both with `FixedString` for fixed-width string fields, and null-terminated strings with `NullTermString`.
+  * Plain strings are always encoded as UTF-8 strings.
+  * There are UTF-16 variants of these mappers that have the "Uni16" prefix.
+  * In the case where you're reading/writing win32 UTF-16 strings - which are consistently encoded little-endian - and that conflicts with your endianness policy, there is an `OverrideEndian` function to express this policy change with a single mapper.
 * More interesting types, such as `Map` for arbitrary maps, and even `DataTable` for persisting structs-of-arrays.
 * As already mentioned, the `Any` mapper can be used to add arbitrary mapping logic for any type you'd like to express.
   * An `Any` mapper just needs a `ReadFunc` and `WriteFunc`.